squarecandy/candycal/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Updated for the Google Calendar API version 3.
+* updated options page handling to use built in wordpress functions

-= 3.0.1 =
+= 1.0.1 =
-* This is the first version of the plugin for the Google Calendar API version 3.
+* This is the first version of the plugin

 == Upgrade Notice ==